 How to stop keyless theft

 Thankfully, there are some solutions to this problem.
 Many keys can be turned off when not in use.
-Check the owner’s manual or speak to your dealer to find out if your key allows you to do this – just remember to turn it back on.
+Check the owner’s manual or speak to your dealer to find out if your key allows you to do this, just remember to turn it back on.

 Another solution is to buy a special signal-blocking bag, called a Faraday pouch.
-It insulates the key from electromagnetic radiation and protects it against the technology used by thieves.
+It insulates the key and protects it against the technology used by thieves.
 It is critical to test these pouches by standing next to your car with the key in it and seeing if the key works.

 Trackers

-Trackers are small devices that will send a signal to the tracker manufacturer if your car is stolen.
 It’s important that you leave it to the police rather than going after your car yourself.
-While trackers don’t prevent theft, they are a great way of monitoring where the vehicle went.
-It is also worth noting you can put a warning sticker on the car to let people know it has a tracker hidden somewhere in it, which will hopefully be a deterrent.
+While trackers do not prevent theft, they are a great way of monitoring where the vehicle went.
+You could also put a warning sticker on the car to let people know it has a tracker hidden somewhere in it, which will hopefully be a deterrent.

 Dashcams